DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 - Total CA policies: 11
 - Enforced: 8
 - Report-only: 3 (intentionally — demo and lab-specific policies)
-- Emergency access accounts excluded from all policies
+- Emergency access accounts are excluded from all policies
 - Admin account covered by all CA policies
 - SSPR: All users
 - Identity Secure Score: 43.82%